-Humans were in America 100,000 years earlier than we thought
+New study could rewrite history of the New World

 The study, to be published this week in the science journal Nature, said the numerous limb bones fragments of a young male mastodon found at the site show spiral fractures, indicating they were broken while fresh.

-Hammerstones and stone anvils were also found at the site, showing that humans had the manual skill and knowledge to use stone tools to extract the animal's marrow and possibly to use its bones to make tools.
+Hammerstones and stone anvils were also found at the site, showing that ancient humans had the manual skill and knowledge to use stone tools to extract the animal's marrow and possibly to use its bones to make tools.

 An 'incredible odyssey'